IICP Blog

 Entry requirements include:

-• A Level 5 qualification such as the Leaving Certificate
+• A Level 5 qualification, such as the Leaving Certificate

 Successful applicants will be invited to an interview with faculty as part of the application process.